Nemokv64/rust/src/doc/index.md

 Welcome to an overview of the documentation provided by the Rust project.
 All of these projects are managed by the Docs Team; there are other unofficial documentation resources as well!
+If you already have installed rust you can look at an offline version of the rust documentation by typing “rustup doc” into the console.

 Many of these resources take the form of "books"; we collectively call these "The Rust Bookshelf."
 Some are large, some are small.